Pai-Pavan/Autonomous-maze-solver-robot/README.md

 # Autonomous Maze Solver Robot

 ## Overview
-This project implements a compact autonomous maze-solving robot using a **left-wall-following algorithm** for navigation in unknown environments.
-The system is designed with a **minimal-sensor approach**, relying on efficient logic and sensor fusion instead of hardware redundancy.
+This project implements a compact autonomous maze solving robot using a **left wall following algorithm** for navigation in unknown environments.
+The system is designed with a **minimal sensor approach**, relying on efficient logic and sensor fusion instead of hardware redundancy.

-The robot is capable of making real-time navigation decisions, correcting drift, and performing precise turns using inertial feedback.
+The robot is capable of making real time navigation decisions, correcting drift, and performing precise turns using inertial feedback.

-**Key Achievement:**
-Achieved reliable navigation in unknown maze environments without external localization or mapping.

 ---

 ## Hardware Used
-- **Microcontroller:** Arduino (ATmega328P)
+- **Microcontroller:** Arduino uno
 - **Motor Driver:** L298N
 - **Sensors:**
   - Ultrasonic Sensors (Front + Left)
   - IR Sensors (for drift correction, angled at 45°)
   - MPU6050 (Gyroscope + Accelerometer)
-- **Power Supply:** 3-cell Li-ion battery pack
+- **Power Supply:** 3 cell, 3.3v 3000mah Li-ion battery pack
 - **Drive Mechanism:** Differential drive (2 DC motors + caster wheel)

 ---